ethereum/EIPs/EIPS/eip-time_aware_basefee.md

     - slightly more involved change to include efficient deterministic exponentiation

 ## Backwards Compatibility

-- only small adjustments to existing base fee calculation tooling
+The EIP has minimal impact on backwards compatibility, only requiring updates to existing base fee calculation tooling.

 ## Test Cases
 tbd